ScottyLabs/doberman/README.md

   - Update permissions to only allow pull requests
 - Once VMs are available, host prometheus on VMs - figure out how
 - Before deployment, increase the interval between scrapes
+- Figure out how to make every alert show up on Grafana
 - :p